Should You DIY or Hire A Pro For Your Sales Page Design?

 4. Potential for Amateur Mistakes

-Small errors—like inconsistent fonts, broken links, or cluttered layouts—can erode credibility.
-While you may save money upfront, a poorly designed page can cost you much more in lost sales.
+While DIY may save money upfront, a poorly-designed page could cost far more in lost sales.

 Hiring a Professional: The Pros

-Hiring a pro may seem like a bigger upfront investment, but the benefits often outweigh the cost:
+Hiring a professional sales page designer requires a larger upfront investment but the benefits can often outweigh the cost.

 1. Expertise and Experience